 What can I expect?

 This group is not about teaching, although there will be lots of learning.
 It’s about working together, setting your own goals and objectives and getting what you want with the help, support and accountability of your peers.
-Anne and Jennie will prepare and guide the meetings so we can collaborate and focus exclusively on learning the EFT model.
+Anne will prepare and guide the meetings so we can collaborate and focus exclusively on learning the EFT model.
 Meetings will utilize: